Hunter71a/Reading_Level_Calculator_Python/README.md

  Console based python program.
 User specified input text from a .txt file is analyzed using the Flesch-Kincaid algorithm for calculating the grade level of writing.

  This console version was a quick mock-up to experiment with the calculations and a GUI version might be implemented in the future.

+A transcription of a Spongebob soliloquy and Abraham Lincoln's Gettysburg Address are included for testing purposes.